How To Overclock Your GPU

 Step 2 – Overclocking

-The main event.
+The primary event.
 Perhaps it’s best not to look at it that way.
 In truth, you might need to repeat the process multiple times to achieve optimal results.

-Regardless, these are the actions you must take to witness any slight performance differences.
-Keep in mind to proceed carefully; this can be a sensitive procedure, and there is no urgency.
+Regardless, these are the actions you must take to witness any minor performance differences.
+Keep in mind to proceed carefully; this can be a delicate procedure, and there is no urgency.
 While you can search online for the best clocks for your GPU, it doesn’t guarantee identical outcomes for your setup.

 Boosting The Core Clock

-You should first boost your core clock.
+You should first enhance your core clock.
 We suggest doing this at around a 5-10% increase.
-Regrettably, if you’re using MSI Afterburner, you won’t be able to adjust the clock by percentages and will instead need to use your own mathematical skills (or Google) and calculate a 5-10% boost based on the base clock.
+Unfortunately, if you’re using MSI Afterburner, you won’t be able to adjust the clock by percentages and will instead need to use your own mathematical skills (or Google) and calculate a 5-10% boost based on the base clock.

 If you want to be extra cautious, upping the clock by just 5% is almost guaranteed to maintain GPU stability, but this is unlikely to produce any perceptible results.